xdmnl/api-documentation/source/includes/_endpoints.md

 send_as | string (optional) | Address which appears as the sender for messages sent from Front _links | object | See [Response body Structure - Links](#links)
 _links.self | string | URL of the inbox
-,_links.related | object |
+_links.related | object |
-_links.related.teammates | string | URL of the list of teammates that can access the inbox ,_links.related.conversations | string | URL of the list of conversations included in this inbox
+_links.related.teammates | string | URL of the list of teammates that can access the inbox _links.related.conversations | string | URL of the list of conversations included in this inbox

 An inbox is a resource which can receive messages.
 It is usually tied to an address (email address, Twitter handle, phone number, ...) and can be of one of the following types: